bitlaab-bolt/jsonic/README.md

 **JSON data parser and stringifier**

 Jsonic is intended to be a high-level abstraction for JSON data parsing and stringification.
 Jsonic is just a wrapper on top of Zigs `std.json` module.
+Along with some compile time type checks and code generation.

 ## Platform Support